ursooperduper/ursooperduper-site-old/about.md

 I love to make things.

 Over the past year, I've started drawing again and have been having a lot of fun with character design.
-That's lead me to experiment with creating molds to cast my own resin toys.
+That's led me to experiment with creating molds to cast my own resin toys.
 I also enjoy experimenting generative art frameworks, like Processing, to create artwork.